Founder & Lead Editor

 Design and Build Quality

-Let's break down the architecture of this beast.
-The design team at Nike clearly had a "more is more" philosophy for the Vomero 18.
+Let’s break down the build.
+Nike clearly went “more is more” with the Vomero 18.

-The Upper The upper is crafted from a new engineered mesh that is soft, pliable, and moderately thin.
-Honestly, it feels very premium.
-Nike didn't skimp on the padding, either.
-The tongue is semi-gusseted and impressively thick—measured at 13.4mm by one source—and the ankle collar is generously padded.
-This creates that secure, locked-in feeling, although I have to admit, all that plushness might make it run a bit warm in the summer.
-A full sleeve inside the upper wraps the foot, which adds to that "hug" sensation.
+The Upper The upper uses a new engineered mesh that’s soft, pliable, and moderately thin.
+It feels premium in-hand.
+Nike also didn’t hold back on padding.
+The tongue is semi-gusseted and very thick (13.4mm by one source), and the ankle collar has generous cushioning too.
+That creates a secure, locked-in feel, though all that plushness can run warm in summer.
+A full sleeve inside the upper wraps the foot and adds to that “hug” sensation.

 The Midsole This is the engine room.
 As I mentioned, you get ZoomX on top and ReactX on the bottom.
 ZoomX is the same PEBA-based foam used in the Vaporfly, known for high energy return.
 ReactX, on the other hand, is a newer compound that Nike claims reduces the carbon footprint by 43% compared to standard React foam.
 This dual-density setup is key: the ZoomX provides the initial softness, while the ReactX adds durability and inherent stability.
 The rocker geometry is also quite pronounced, which helps roll you through your stride despite the shoe's bulk.

-The Outsole Here is where things get a little tricky.
-The outsole features a waffle-patterned rubber, but it is more segmented than previous versions.
-There is exposed midsole foam in the midfoot to save weight.
-While the rubber in high-wear areas is thick (3.8mm), the reduced coverage has raised some eyebrows regarding long-term durability on rougher surfaces like gravel.
+The Outsole This is where things get a little tricky.
+The outsole uses waffle-pattern rubber, but coverage is more segmented than previous versions.
+There’s exposed midsole foam in the midfoot to save weight.
+Even though the rubber in high-wear areas is thick (3.8mm), the reduced coverage raises questions about long-term durability on rougher surfaces like gravel.

 Comfort and Fit